 The impacts of HIV/AIDS in Tanzania are felt across the Kilimanjaro community.
 Children may be orphaned or even become the primary caregiver in their home.
 Individuals and families struggle to find support and information to cope with the day-to-day challenges of this serious disease.
 When you support The CCS HIV/AIDS Project, you’ll work with the community to promote education, awareness, and fight stigmas.
 Join hands in solidarity with women, children, and families in Tanzania to encourage understanding and care for those impacted by HIV/AIDS.

 When you educate a woman, you also educate a family and a community.
 In Tanzania, your work to empower women through education will impact academic success, school attendance rates, and strengthen economic opportunities.
-Whether you’re teaching English, math, and computer skills to young girls in an orphanage, or working with women on small-scale agricultural microfinance activities, your work with The CCS Girls' & Women’s Empowerment Project will strengthen the role of women in communities, while improving the self-esteem and self-reliance of individual women and girls.
+Whether you’re teaching English, math, and computer skills to young girls in a child care center, or working with women on small-scale agricultural microfinance activities, your work with The CCS Girls' & Women’s Empowerment Project will strengthen the role of women in communities, while improving the self-esteem and self-reliance of individual women and girls.

 Education is essential for communities, particularly when health issues such as malaria and HIV/AIDS are prominent.
 As part of The CCS Global Health Project, your efforts to provide education and outreach surrounding important health topics, and support women and communities in factors that impact the social determinants of health will improve the health of entire communities.
 By connecting and sharing resources and information, communities are better prepared to take charge of their own healthcare needs.

 "One-to-one tutoring works extremely well for our disadvantaged kids.
 All of the volunteers give a lot of attention and love to the kids.
 Lot's of our students come from large, rigid families that may not pay enough attention to them.
 When they come to school and CCS volunteers are here, they get individual attention."